-- 1. Community Production Events, performances and activities that are produced and coordinated by the community.
-This usage can either be through a one-off hire of the facility or part of the facility or through a regular lease or license of defined areas within the BPACC, e.g. The Busselton Repertory Club and Acting Up! - City funded events Events produced and coordinated by commercial and community organisations supported by the City e.g. CinefestOz and Busselton Festival from funding available through the City's Marketing, Events Reference Group (MERG) cash and in kind by way of venue hire fee waiver and support service waiver considerations. - 3.
+- 1. Community Production Programs produced and coordinated by the community supported by the City by the provision of leased/licensed areas within the BPACC e.g. for the Busselton Repertory Club and Acting Up! - City funded events Events produced and coordinated by commercial and community organisations supported by the City e.g. CinefestOz and Busselton Festival from funding available through the City's Marketing, Events Reference Group (MERG) cash and in kind by way of venue hire fee waiver and support service waiver considerations. - 3.
 City programming The City will source, negotiate price, program, fund, incentivise and ticket (where relevant) performances, business events and other events of a commercial nature.
 An annual allocation of MERG funding has been forecast commencing at \$150,000 per annum. - 4.
 Venue hire The BPACC will be marketed for hire by community and commercial users.
 Business Events will be entirely by venue hire, with event organisers able to procure their own catering, furnishings and staffing.
 Venue hire for commercial use of the auditorium, foyer, courtyard and gallery will specify equipment and services included and charge out rates for specific items and labour.
 A local supply list will be developed for hirers to purchase from.
-Kitchens and bars will be supplied with basic glassware, crockery, utensils and furnishings - also available to hire.
+Kitchens and bars will be supplied with basic glassware, crockery, utensils and furnishings also available to hire.
 Affordable rates of subsidised hire for not-for-profit, local community groups will be provided as the City does for all its other halls, rooms and venues for hire.